 In addition to the wetlands site investigation, a vernal habitat assessment was conducted for the wetland systems along the proposed access roads along the ROW of alternatives 1, 2, and 2b within the New Jersey segment of the parks.
 The assessment took place from March 2009 to July 2009 and was conducted in accordance with the NJDEP freshwater wetlands vernal habitat protocols (EcolSciences 2010a, 1).
 The assessment resulted in the identification of one wetland area as potentially containing vernal habitat (EcolSciences 2010a, 1).
-However, this vernal habitat is not located within alternatives 1, 2, and 2b and is therefore not discussed further.
+The vernal pool was observed in a confined basin depression with standing water but without a permanent flowing outlet and featured evidence of breeding by more than one species of animal (spotted salamander egg masses, marbled salamander larvae, and wood frog vocalization and egg masses were noted).